ascherj/humanity/src/pages/blog/2021-02-16-10-tips-to-learn-spanish.md

 3. [Extra en Espanol series](https://www.youtube.com/watch?v=Dfb9-ZTCA-E&list=PLLVULqsElvki_riI1ld0QhZJx1wom5Ply&index=1&ab_channel=SpanishThailand)

 This is the television series that you have been waiting for!!!
-I know that many series on Netflix for example are too advanced to watch without solely relying on subtitles.
+I know that many series on Netflix are too advanced to watch without solely relying on subtitles.
 This is a series that you can watch for free on YouTube with just the perfect level and speed of Spanish!
 It’s goofy and corky but perfect for beginners trying to get to that next level.

 I recommend watching it with Spanish subtitles on so you can follow along or look up any unfamiliar words.
 My only complaint is that it ended abruptly and I wish there were more episodes!!